hertzg/rtl_433_docker/README.md

 The `--device` or `-d` flag will share the host usb device to the container it will most likely be unusable by the host or any other containers.

-To use specifc version of `rtl_433` use the docker image tags described from the table above
+To use specifc version of `rtl_433` use the docker image tags described from the table later down

 ```shell script
 pi@raspberry:~ $ docker run --device /dev/bus/usb/001/003 hertzg/rtl_433:master